Showing posts with label Anton Diffring. Show all posts

 stylized Ken Russell take on All Nazimova's 1921 silent film Camille

 Biographical movies are a sub-genre unto themselves, and as such, unlike documentaries, their very nature presupposes and accommodates the application of a contrived dramatic structure (order, if you will) to otherwise haphazard real-life events.
-And while in many instances this only serves to make the already tenuous connection between the subjectivity of truth and the relative weightlessness of facts even more tangential; it at least provides filmmakers with the latitude to invest historical "truth" with a little creative ingenuity.
+And while, in many instances, this only serves to make the already tenuous connection between the subjectivity of truth and the relative weightlessness of facts even more tangential, it at least provides filmmakers with the latitude to invest historical "truth" with a little artistic license and creative ingenuity.

-I've always held that the employment of a deliberate artistic sensibility is what accounts for the phenomenon which makes a brilliantly crafted, yet highly fictionalized and historically inaccurate film like Bonnie and Clyde (1967) somehow "feel" more fact-based and realistic than say, Butch Cassidy & the Sundance Kid; an equally fictionalized film based on the lives of historic figures, which (due to its adherence to the conventions of the western "buddy picture") feels positively artificial.
+I've always held that the employment of a deliberate artistic sensibility is what accounts for the phenomenon that makes a brilliantly crafted, yet highly fictionalized and historically inaccurate biographical film like Bonnie and Clyde (1967) somehow "feel" more fact-based and realistic than say, Butch Cassidy & the Sundance Kid, an equally fictionalized biopic that, due to its adherence to the shopworn conventions of the western "buddy picture," feels patently artificial.

 Rudolf Nureyev as Rudolph Valentino